Artur Kołosowski

-Artur Stanisław Kołosowski (born May 11, 1958) is a brigadier general of Polish Armed Forces, visiting professor at the Military University of Technology in Warsaw.
+Artur Stanisław Kołosowski (born 1958) is a brigadier general of Polish Armed Forces.
 President of the board, and CEO in joint-stock company.
 Graduate of MBA studies.
-The author of numerous publications within the scope of national defence and security, and cybersecurity.
+Visiting professor at the Military University of Technology in Warsaw and the author of numerous publications within the scope of national defence and security, and cybersecurity.
+Chairman of the Supervisory Board in the Polish Armaments Group Inc. (PGZ S.A).
+Director of the Operational Center of the Minister of National Defence.

 Domestic education

 Graduate of Cybernetic Faculty from the Military University of Technology in Warsaw (1977–1982).
 Master of Science in Engineering with specialisation in computer systems.
 He completed postgraduate management studies at the Warsaw School of Economics (2004), MBA program of the University of Illinois (2006), also the higher defence course and tactical-operational course at the National Defence University in Warsaw.
 He participated in many training courses in the field of business management, enterprise management, and performance of the duties in state-owned enterprises (Business Development Institute - 2009).
 He passed the exam for candidates to the supervisory boards of state-owned companies (2009).